typst/packages/packages/preview/acrostiche/0.3.2/acrostiche.typ

   state(state-key,false).update(true)
 }

-#let print-index(level: 1, outlined: false, sorted:"", title:"Acronyms Index", delimiter:":") = {
+#let print-index(level: 1, outlined: false, sorted:"", title:"Acronyms Index", delimiter:":", inset: 5pt) = {
   //Print an index of all the acronyms and their definitions.
   // Args:
   //   level: level of the heading.
 Default to 1.